 [email protected] (919) 967-9091 ext 6

-For five years Vera worked as a Garden Educator, first at The Edible Schoolyard in Berkeley, CA and then as a founding member of the Edible Schoolyard NYC team.
-At PS 216 in Brooklyn, along with 500 elementary schoolers, she helped build a half-acre school garden and cooking program.
-In 2012, Vera left the city to learn to farm.
-At Green String Farm in CA, head farmer, Bob Cannard, taught her natural process growing techniques including the use of crushed rock and weeds as nature’s cover crop.
-At Eliot Coleman’s Four Season Farm in ME, Vera gained experience in season extension and greenhouse management for intensive, year-round vegetable production.
+For five years she worked as a Garden Educator, first at The Edible Schoolyard in Berkeley, CA and then as a founding member of the Edible Schoolyard NYC team, where helped start a half-acre school garden and cooking program for Pre-K-5th grade.
+In 2012, Vera left NYC to learn to farm at Bob Cannard’s Green String Farm in CA and at Eliot Coleman’s Four Season Farm in ME, where she gained experience in season extension and greenhouse management for year-round vegetable production.

 [email protected], (919) 967-9091 ext 6